 There’s something really good about the caramelizing effect that grilling has on veggies, and delicious grilled broccolini is no exception.

 Grilled broccolini has quickly become one of my favorite side dishes.
+Broccolini, a hybrid between broccoli and Chinese broccoli, is milder and sweeter than broccoli.
+My kids love it, even The Picky Eater!

 The more I grill vegetables, the more I realize how much I love them grilled.
-Some of my favorite side dishes are grilled vegetables, such as grilled zucchini, grilled eggplant, grilled okra and grilled portobello mushrooms.
+Some of my favorite side dishes are grilled vegetables, such as grilled zucchini, grilled eggplant, grilled okra, and grilled portobello mushrooms.

 When grilling vegetables, I almost always use my George Foreman grill.
-If you prefer, you can use a grill pan, or an outdoor grill.
+If you prefer, you can use a grill pan or an outdoor grill.
 The instructions are similar.
 Except that with the dual-contact George Foreman grill you don’t need to keep turning the vegetables.
 Also, grilling time is usually shorter.

 - 1 large bunch broccolini, stalks trimmed (1 lb after trimming)